Bonjour everyone! Welcome to the third episode of a little series that we’ve had going on in the last couple of weeks, called Members’ Stories.

-For now, this only affects US search results – so only what shoppers within the US see when they search for products on Etsy.
+For now, this only affects US search results, so only what US buyers see when they search for products on Etsy.

 This simply means that (if you turn on this guarantee) any order from your shop of USD$35 or more will ship for free.

 Important note: This guarantee is on the total order value which means that…